SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Conclusion

 \section{Conclusion}

-This paper proposes {\sys}, a distributed metadata service with asynchronous metadata updates to break the trade-off between operation efficiency and load balancing. {\sys} co-designs with a programmable switch to efficiently trace directory states in the network, and adopts change-log recast to alleviate contention over directory metadata.
-Evaluation shows that {\sys} outperforms state-of-the-art systems and achieves high throughput, low latency, and stable performance under burst workloads.
+This paper proposes {\sys}, a distributed filesystem with asynchronous metadata update to resolve the trade-off between operation efficiency and load balancing. {\sys} leverages a programmable switch to track directory states in the network, and adopts change-log compaction to alleviate contention over directory metadata.
+Evaluation shows that {\sys} outperforms state-of-the-art systems.